blaggacao/openerp-openlib/docs/orm.rst

 .. warning::

-    If you have a column which have the same name that a lookup method, you must repeat it (xxx__exact__exact).
+    If you have a column which ends the same as a lookup method, you must repeat it (xxx__exact__exact).

 Examples
 ~~~~~~~~